fjoerge/Leaf-Blower-Revolution-Helper/README.md

 Small Helper Scripts &amp; co for Leaf Blower Revolution Idle Game Created mostly with https://www.perplexity.ai/

+!
+USING SOMETHING FROM HERE IN SEASONS WILL MOST LIKELY GET YOU BANNED !
+Every Helper here is only intended to be used in solo mode

 Optimized for my setup, change to your needs :)
 If needed feel free to translate it from German with ChatGPT, Perplexity, ... on your own